11 Modeled events

 self.push(ev);

-Again, this sequence should get called in either $MAIN or $TABLE.
+Again, this sequence should get called in either $EVENT or $ERROR.
 When that code block finishes running (for the current record), mrgsolve will find the event record and add that event to the simulation sequence.

 The way modeled events are implemented in mrgsolve, it is possible to inadvertently ask to execute the same event a large number of times.